 Interlibrary Loan is used to borrow materials that we do not own within I-Share.

-To search our local catalog of books (and some other material), use the new VuFind 4.0 catalog interface or the older VuFind interface.
 Start by entering keywords, and consider expanding your search using subject headings.
-Use the resulting facets (for example, dates, languages, and subject headings) to refine your search results. (short video of searching)
+Use the resulting facets (for example, dates, languages, and subject headings) to refine your search results. ( videos: short video of searching and basics of searching and obtaining articles from our two major journal index tools and our book catalog.)

-HINT: Book records can be saved using the "My Favorites" option within your My Account.
+HINT: Book records can be saved using the "In" option within your My Account.
 You will need to log in whenever you want to save or access your records.

 NOTE: Expect delays as you make ILL requests for many of these materials not owned by our network.